Curry, Fine Wine, Dining at 11,000'

-Earlier in the day, Barbier took turns for fun — a rarity — dipping into some powder in Mineral Basin.
+Earlier in the day, Barbier took a few morning turns in the snow for fun — a rarity, despite his ski lodge lifestyle — dipping into some nice powder in Mineral Basin.
 You’d think Barbier would now easily settle in and devour the warm bowl of curry, but instead, after a few bites, he uses the opportunity to provide feedback to the chef.
 The curry recipe is being refined, and Barbier is bent on making it perfect.

 Between stabs with his chopsticks, Barbier pulls out his iPhone.
 Using a restaurant management software app, Barbier is able to see real-time sales at Snowbird’s eateries — seven sit-down restaurants, four bars, four cafeterias, and three windows restaurants, not to mention room service and 50,000 sq. ft. of banquet facilities.
-Snowbird dishes out several thousand of meals a day.
+Snowbird resort restaurants dish out several thousand meals a day.

 Barbier notes that sales at The Summit are through the roof today.
 Meanwhile, sales at Mid-Gad Restaurant are down.
 The reason?
 Mineral Basin opened for the first time of the season so that’s where the skiers and riders are.
 The Summit, which occupies an important access point at the top of Hidden Peak, is also Utah’s highest elevation restaurant, at 11,000 feet above sea level.
 Business day to day at each restaurant is dictated by the mountain, the weather, and ski conditions.

 “That’s the beauty of my job,” Barbier says.
 “It’s so multi-faceted.”
-In the past year, Barbier has spent most of his time overseeing operations — restaurant expansions and overhauls and building design — including the $16 million The Summit building, renovations to the Creekside Cafe & Grill, as well as The Atrium at Cliff Lodge, with more to come in 2018.
+In the past year, Barbier has spent most of his time overseeing operations for all of the Snowbird resort restaurants — expansions and overhauls and building design — including the $16 million The Summit building, the cool new renovations to Creekside Cafe & Grill, as well as The Atrium at Cliff Lodge, with more to come in 2018.

 Additional — and welcomed — challenges include executing Snowbird’s expansive Oktoberfest, Fourth of July festivities, Father’s Day weekend Brewfest and barbecue competition, and more.